open/close all folders

 - As well as Cyrax, Robot Smoke, and Sektor.

-- Also, in Free For Alls and Single Player mode, you can tell which controller port you're using based on the color of your shield/stock explosion; P1 (Red), P2 (Blue), P3 (Yellow), P4 (Green).
+- Also, in Free For Alls and Single Player mode, you can tell which controller port you're using based on the color of your shield/stock/icon/KO explosion; P1 (Red), P2 (Blue), P3 (Yellow), P4 (Green).
+Computer players are given gray.

 - Teenage Mutant Ninja Turtles: Smash Up uses colored 'auras' to separate players, much like Super Smash Bros. in that they are required for team matches.
 In free for all matches, the aura colors can be decided by the player out of a standard 256 color pallet.
 While alternate models exist, this is the main way to separate fighters.

-- The multiplayer for Metroid Prime 2 involves multicolored Samuses (Samii?) fighting each other.
-Nintendo uses this a lot.
+- The multiplayer for Metroid Prime 2: Echoes involves multicolored Samuses (Samii?) fighting each other.

 - Team Fortress 2.
 Lampshaded in that their companies are abbreviated to RED and BLU.